 - Kettlebell Row

-Whether these kettlebell exercises work towards your goals or not also depends highly on how you program them, so, make sure you get yourself a trainer to program a 4-week kettlebell program for you or learn how to program yourself, either way, just knowing what the exercises are is not immediately going to help you reach your goals.
-I’m sorry, but this is not one of those men’s or girlie magazines where a writer just picks some cool looking kettlebell exercises and whacks a title on the article to make it look all so easy and just what you were looking for.
+Whether these kettlebell exercises work towards your goals or not also depends highly on how you program them, so, make sure you get yourself a trainer to program a 4, 6, or 12-week kettlebell program for you or learn how to program yourself.
+Either way, just knowing what the exercises are is not immediately going to help you reach your goals.
+I’m sorry, but this is not one of those men’s or girlie magazines where a writer just picks some cool-looking kettlebell exercises and whacks a title on the article to make it look all so easy and just what you were looking for.
 You’ve come to the place where we build you up and provide all the education and solutions you need to get the results you’re looking for.
 Now, before I get too salesly, let me stop myself and get back to the 10 best kettlebell exercises:

 This kettlebell exercise is good for overall core strength, shoulder strength, plus shoulder and hip mobility.
-This exercise is always to be performed slow and you can do it with a light to heavy weight.
+This exercise is always to be performed slowly and you can do it with a light to heavy kettlebell.
 So, all in all, this exercise is good for strength and mobility.